Here you can find information about the financial support for all doctoral candidates.

 When estimating the amount of travel grant, travel costs and accommodation expenses and participation fees should be taken into account.
 Estimate and present your costs as detailed and realistically as possible in the application.
 Certain types of costs (e.g. meals) will be covered by payment of a per diem allowance (applicants that are direct employees of the University) or reimbursement up to the amount of the per diem allowance (applicants that are not direct employees of the University).
 This is a fixed sum per day and should be considered in budgeting.
 No other funding will be provided for meals.
 If you are offered a meal (lunch or dinner), this needs to be mentioned when reporting the costs after the trip.
 Visit the University of Helsinki travel instructions at Flamma intranet for the list of per diem allowances.

 DONASCI will award travel costs based on careful consideration of the real costs which are properly outlined in the application.
 Any costs incurred which exceed this sum will not be covered by DONASCI.
 Please mention, if you have some other funding available for your trip.
-Funding may only be applied for one trip, and travel must be completed typically within six months of the decision.
+Funding may only be applied for one trip.
 THE GRANT CANNOT BE APPLIED FOR A TRIP THAT HAS ALREADY BEEN COMPLETED.
+Mainly the annual funding for travel grants is maximally 1000 EUR for a European trip and 1500 EUR for a non-European trip per doctoral candidate.

 Applications are submitted online through an electronic application form.
 Applications do not include attachments.
 Direct the application to your doctoral programme by choosing it in the application page.